zhihw/skills-communicate-using-markdown/readme.md

 ### How to Run

-Please make sure the numpy scipy sounddevice library is installed before running
+Please make sure the nump, scipy, sounddevice Libraries are installed before running

 To run the program, use the following command in your terminal: